-- Four food components are required for a reimbursable lunch or supper: - One serving of meat/meat alternate, - Two servings of fruit and/or vegetables (two different food items), - One serving of bread/bread alternate, and - One serving of fluid milk. - At least five different food items from the food components listed above must be offered for OVS in SFSP.
+- Four food components are required for a reimbursable lunch or supper: - One serving of meat/meat alternate, - Two servings of fruit and/or vegetables (two different food items), - One serving of bread/bread alternate, and - One serving of fluid milk. - All food components listed above must be offered through at least five different food items for OVS in SFSP.

-• Lunch or supper OVS requirements differ from breakfast in that a child must take at least three of the four food components, rather than items, listed above, and may only decline two food components.
+Lunch or supper OVS requirements differ from breakfast in that a child must take at least three food components, rather than items, listed above from the five food items offered.
+Three food components are required for an adequate nutritious meal for children.

 Offering two servings of the same food item is not permissible under OVS in SFSP.
 All food items offered must be different from each other.
-For example, a breakfast menu that includes a serving of milk, a serving of fruit, and two servings of toast is not a reimbursable meal under OVS in SFSP because the toast is two of the same food item.
+For example, a breakfast menu that includes a serving of milk, a serving of fruit, and two-servings of toast is not a reimbursable meal under OVS in SFSP because the toast is two of the same food item.
 Additionally, a larger food item that is worth two servings in weight, such as a two ounce muffin, counts as only one food item under OVS in SFSP, not two.
 Offering different food items supports and encourages the practice of offering a variety of food choices for children, which increases the likelihood that children will select foods they prefer and reduces waste.